-You can implement eSIMs in two ways:
+You can implement eSIMs using these methods:

-- The eSIM chip can be embedded (eUICC).
+- Embed the eSIM chip (eUICC).
 The notebook then operates as a dual SIM, one as eUICC and the second as standard micro or nano SIM card on a SIM card tray.
-Only one SIM can be active at a time. - A removable physical eSIM is placed on a SIM card tray like a standard micro or nano SIM card, but the eSIM is not limited to a single carrier (physical blank eSIM).
+Only one SIM can be active at a time. - Place a removable physical eSIM on a SIM card tray, the same as a standard micro or nano SIM card.
+In this case, the eSIM is not limited to a single carrier (physical blank eSIM).